inkiyad/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+Asking small questions would avoid complexity of the system.
+The longer an input answer the harder it would be for the system to distinguish what is being asked.
+Also focusing on keywords could take down a lot of complexity as well.
+This way if an user talks a lot, the keywords would guide the system to the right topic of discussion.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+Adding a feature that identifies physical presence could improve on interactions.
+For instance, if an user comes within a certain range, the device could activate and ask the user a question on how the device could help.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 **Peer Review**